-Our biggest team so far: Chris D., Chris H, Philip and Geoff will be taking on the punishing 54-mile London to Brighton Bike Ride on June 16th.
-As they sail through the many miles of beautiful scenery, with nearly 30,000 other participants dressed in their best lycra, their legs will undoubtedly be burning, their heads down in concentration, focusing on the finish line and the amazing moment they can put their normal clothes back on.
+On June 16th, our biggest team so far: Chris D., Chris H, Philip and Geoff took on the punishing 54-mile London to Brighton Bike Ride.
+As they sailed through the many miles of beautiful scenery, with nearly 30,000 other participants dressed in their best lycra, their legs were undoubtedly burning, their heads down in concentration, focusing on the finish line and the amazing moment they could put their normal clothes back on.

 The four-strong Cremarc team cycled their way through the rain and to success!
 They have raised £300.